The Happiness Hypothesis

 Jonathan Haidt

-In The Happiness Hypothesis, award-winning psychologist Jonathan Haidt skillfully combines philosophical wisdom and scientific research.
-Each chapter explores one of ten “Great Ideas” that have been discovered by several of the world's civilizations—to question each idea in light of what we now know, and to extract from them the lessons that still apply to our modern lives, illuminating the causes of human flourishing.
+In The Happiness Hypothesis, social psychologist Jonathan Haidt skillfully combines philosophical wisdom and scientific research to explore ten “Great Ideas” that have been discovered by several of the world’s civilizations.
+In each chapter, Haidt questions a Great Idea in light of what we now know, and extracts from it the lessons that still apply to our modern lives, thereby illuminating the causes of human flourishing.

-Haidt expertly unravels the world's philosophical wisdom and its enduring maxims—such as “do unto others as you would have others do unto you” and “what doesn't kill you makes you stronger”—and tackles the eternal question, “How can I live a meaningful life?”
+Now with a new preface, The Happiness Hypothesis expertly unravels the world’s philosophical wisdom and its enduring maxims—such as “Do unto others as you would have others do unto you” and “What doesn’t kill you makes you stronger”—and tackles the eternal question “How can I live a meaningful life?”

 Critic reviews